rapha-pro/Nextjs-dashboard/README.md

+# Intro to Next.js

-## Next.js App Router Course - Starter
+## Next.js App Router

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+### Learning Objectives:

+Set up your local environment and initializing the "ACME" Next.js project template.

+Use pre-styled components as part of each chapter that leverage Next.js conventions and patterns.

+Hook up real application logic and data to bring a fully-fledged demo website to life.